ripcord-llc/meeting/README.md

 - **`open()`**: Opens the booking modal.

 - **`close()`**: Closes the booking modal.

 - **`destroy()`**: Destroys the instance, removing all event listeners elements created by the instance.
 The instance cannot be used after this method is called.
 Does not remove the element passed in the constructor.

+### Inline

+The `Inline` class provides methods to control the lifecycle of an object that can be opened and closed.

+#### Constructor

+The `Inline` constructor accepts the following parameters:

+- **`routingId: string`**
+  The UUID of the routing that should be used to determine which team members will be assigned the new deals.

+- **`el?: HTMLElement | string`**
+  The element that will open the widget when clicked.
+If a string is passed in, the element will be found using `querySelector`.
+If not provided, the widget will be opened when the `open` method is called.

+- **`productId?: string`**
+  The UUID of a product you want all new deals to be associated with.
+This will override the product selection by the routing.

+#### Methods

+- **`initialize()`**: Initializes the widget.

+- **`destroy()`**: Destroys the instance, removing all event listeners elements created by the instance.
+The instance cannot be used after this method is called.
+Does not remove the element passed in the constructor.